Irradiated

 Escudo de Castilla y León

-Salvatore Buttaro, crest, motto and Constantinian Order
+Salvatore Buttaro, motto and Constantinian Order

 Style keywords: Outlined in sable, Illuminated, Ogee and Leather.